GSA/asis/README.md

 Otherwise, follow the [instructions](http://www.elasticsearch.org/download/) to download and run it.

+You can generally leave the defaults in elasticsearch.yml as they are, but there are two exceptions:

+#### Enable dynamic scripting

+[Dynamic scripting](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-scripting.html#_enabling_dynamic_scripting) is disabled by default since Elasticsearch 1.2.0.
+It's required here:

+    script.disable_dynamic: false

+#### Number of shards

+[Default shards] are set to 5, but you'll have an easier time with tests if you set it to 1 on your development machine:

+    index.number_of_shards: 1

 ### Redis

 Sidekiq (see below) uses [Redis](http://redis.io), so make sure you have that installed and running.